heckelson/i3-and-kde-plasma/README.md

 }
 ```

-That's it!
-I hope this little tutorial helped you, and if you see anything you'd like to improve, absolutely feel free to do so!
-My issues are open, as are pull requests.

 ### Enable transparency (optional)

 If you'd like to enable transparency, you need to install a compositor.
 I use picom, and it works really well with minimal (no) configuration.